ACURO Submission FAQs

 - Does ACURO only inspect animal housing areas of all animal use areas?

-The ACURO Veterinarian will accompany the institution's Attending Veterinarian on a tour of all animal use areas where DOD funded animal work is performed to include the vivarium, support areas, surgical suites, and any lab space for the PI where live animals are taken for procedures.
-An ACURO Program Oversight Specialist or the ACURO Manager will review all IACUC documents pertaining to DOD funded animal work.
+The ACURO Veterinarian will accompany the institution's Attending Veterinarian on a tour of all animal use areas where DoW funded animal work is performed to include the vivarium, support areas, surgical suites, and any lab space for the PI where live animals are taken for procedures.
+An ACURO Program Oversight Specialist or the ACURO Manager will review all IACUC documents pertaining to DoW funded animal work.
 A list of IACUC documents to be reviewed by ACURO is sent in advance of the site visit.

 - How should I prepare for an ACURO site visit?